Chart Color Schemes

 The educational profile of Katoomba - Leura exceeds national averages, with above-average qualification levels and academic performance metrics

-Katoomba-Leura has a higher proportion of residents aged 15+ with university qualifications compared to broader regions.
-37.7% have such qualifications, versus 23.9% in the SA4 region and 30.4% nationwide.
-Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4%).
-Vocational credentials are also prevalent, with 32.8% of residents aged 15+ holding them.
+Educational attainment in Katoomba-Leura shows a significant advantage with 37.7% of residents aged 15+ holding university qualifications compared to the SA4 region's 23.9% and Australia's 30.4%.
+Bachelor degrees are most common at 22.5%, followed by postgraduate qualifications (11.2%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent with 32.8% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (20.0%).
+A substantial 24.8% of the population is actively pursuing formal education, comprising 7.5% in primary, 6.7% in secondary, and 4.7% in tertiary education.

 Frequently Asked Questions - Education